Put the words in brackets in the correct place.

 I don't fancy going out tonight, really

 . (= I am not interested in going out tonight.)

-Yet and still can mean ‘even’ (in comparative sentences) or "however":
+can mean "even" (in comparative sentences) or "however":

 His wife speaks French yet/still more fluently/His wife speaks French more fluently still.

 It was pouring.
 Yet, they went cycling.
-(Or Still, they

-See the previous section and unit 30, section 1.
+See the previous section and unit 30, section 1

 See the following section as well.

 This position is necessary when the direct object is a pronoun: